dagger/dagger/docs/v0.3/sdk/go/8g34z-get-started.md

 This tutorial teaches you the basics of using Dagger in Go.
 You will learn how to:

 - Install the Go SDK
-- Create a Go CI/CD tool that runs and tests a Go application using the Go SDK
+- Create a Go CI tool that builds a Go application with multiple architectures and Go versions using the Dagger Go SDK
-- Improve the Go CI/CD tool to build and publish an application image to Docker Hub

 ## Requirements